-I opened my inbox and right near the top was a frantic letter from Lisa, who’s facing an emergency dental situation with a $15,000 price tag on it.
+I opened my inbox and right near the top was a frantic letter from Lisa, who is facing an emergency dental situation with a $15,000 price tag on it.
 She is desperate for options that will let her keep her teeth while not plunging her into debt.

 While I am not a dentist, I know that dental care is not a luxury.
 It is essential to the good health of every family member.
 And the best way for Lisa and the Madison Family to avoid big dental bills is to practice regular preventive care.
 Even then, routine hygiene and x-rays should be seen as absolutely mandatory.

-I am excited because I have good news for Lisa and the Madison family—something I hope all of my readers will also consider seriously: Dental Savings Plans.
-These plans are not insurance, don’t work like insurance and do not carry the downside of most dental insurance.
+I am excited because I have good news for Lisa and the Madison family—something I hope all of my readers will also consider seriously: Dental Savings Plan.
+These plans are not insurance, do not work like insurance, and do not carry the downside of most dental insurance.

-Dental Savings Plans are membership plans, similar to the way I am a member of Costco, where I pay an annual fee, which gives me full privileges at Costco warehouse clubs for the year.
-I just show my card to enjoy highly discounted prices on the things I need.
+Dental Savings Plan are membership plans.
+They’re easy to understand if you think about Costco or Sam’s Club or any other such club.
+You pay an annual fee, which gives you full privileges at Costco warehouse clubs for the year.
+You walk in, show your card to enjoy highly discounted prices on the things you need.
 That’s how a Dental Savings Plan works.
-You sign up with a plan your dentist accepts, pay your membership fee, get your card, and enjoy highly discounted dental services and procedures.
+You sign up with a plan your dentist accepts (be sure to call your dentist’s office to verify they do accept the Dental Savings Plan you are considering), pay your membership fee, get your card, then show it at every appointment and enjoy highly discounted dental services and procedures.

 The cost of a Dental Savings Plan varies but basically, an individual pays around $120 per year, and families pay around $170 per year—yes, for the entire family.